-The events of the past year and a half may have taken a toll on many people — from physical health and well-being to mental health, struggles with isolation and food security.
-As communities work to emerge from the effects of the pandemic, UnitedHealthcare is helping to expand access to care by supporting programming that works to address the holistic needs of those we serve.
+The continuing COVID-19 pandemic may be taking a toll on many people — from affecting their physical health and well-being to mental health, struggles with isolation and food security.
+As communities work to navigate the effects of the pandemic, UnitedHealthcare is helping to expand access to care by supporting programming that works to address the holistic needs of those we serve.

 In fact, 80% of what influences a person’s health happens outside of a clinical setting.
 This means having access to nutritious food, affordable housing and transportation, as well as the neighborhoods where they live, have a major impact on one’s overall health and quality of life.

-With this in mind, UnitedHealthcare is awarding $11.4 million in Empowering Health grants across 18 states and the District of Columbia to help address these needs for uninsured individuals and underserved communities.
+With this in mind, UnitedHealthcare awarded $11.4 million in Empowering Health grants across 18 states and the District of Columbia earlier this summer to help address these needs for uninsured individuals and underserved communities.

-Some of the nonprofit organizations receiving those grants include:
+Some of the nonprofit organizations that received those grants include:

 - Healthier Moms and Babies, to expand the Prenatal Home Visitation Program for high-risk low-income families in Allen County, Indiana.